Ivvavik National Park: Geography and climate

+To its the south, Ivvavik National Park borders Vuntut National Park, established in 1995 as part of the Vuntut Gwitchin First Nation Final Agreement.

+Ecology

-The park contains many cultural sites of continuing importance to the local indigenous people, both Inuit and Indian.
+The park contains many cultural sites of continuing importance to the local indigenous people.

 Protecting a portion of the calving grounds of the caribou herd, the park allows only a minimal number of people to visit per year.